Last Updated on February 25, 2021 by Jim Ferri

 The one caveat, of course, is that it’s anyone’s guess as to whether that will remain true.
 Nevertheless, it likely will stay less costly than Scandinavia was decades ago.

-Cutting Hotel and Food Costs in Scandinavia
+Cutting Hotel Costs in Scandinavia

-During several trips to Scandinavia, I’ve found that the Internet and common sense can significantly mitigate one’s costs.
+In Scandinavia, I’ve found that the Internet and common sense can significantly mitigate one’s costs.

 If you’re looking for a low-cost hotel or hostel go to Booking.com.
-Enter your dates and desired city and then click “Lowest Price First” to sort.
+Enter your dates and city and then click “Lowest Price First” to sort.
 Their bookings are risk free since you can cancel at any time.
-As with any online-booked hotel, just be sure to read non-biased reviews before making your choce.
+As with any online-booked hotel, just be sure to read non-biased reviews before making your choice.

 Planning Your Trip to Scandinavia